Anders Børglums research group is located at Department of Biomedicine, AU.

 The group has a main responsibility for running the Aarhus University Platform for Genomics and Bioinformatics dedicated to analysing large-scale genomics/sequencing data, using supercomputing facilities and related bioinformatics.
 The lab also runs a Sequenom MassArray platform as a Faculty core facility for high-throughput analysis of SNPs, CNVs, DNA methylation and other DNA/RNA fragment analyses.

-The Børglum group also works very closely together with the psychiatric genetics group headed by Professor Ole Mors at Aarhus University Hospital, Risskov, to which Anders Børglum is also affiliated, and a number of team members work both places.
+The Børglum group works very closely together with the psychiatric genetics group headed by Professor Ole Mors at Aarhus University Hospital, Risskov, to which Anders Børglum is also affiliated, and a number of team members work both places.
 Moreover, the group has longstanding and widespread international collaborations.